mainmatter/mainmatter.com/blog/_posts/2017-08-28-creating-web-components-with-glimmer.md

  // ...
 }
 ```
+Anytime there is a change to one of the tracked properties' values, a re-render of the component with a newly updated DOM will follow.
 And promote the changes to these properties via actions by updating our template

 ```hbs {% raw %}